-If you're often out of the house, your Android device might be your main form of interaction with the internet, and it's likely the thing you to connect to public Wi-Fi the most – whether that's your daily coffee shop visit or when on holiday in Spain.
-That's why it's so important to have the best Android VPN you can find, as you might be relying on it more than you think.
+If you're often out of the house, your Android device might be the main way you connect to the web, and you're also likely to be using public Wi-Fi – whether that's your daily coffee shop visit or when on holiday in Spain.
+That's why it's so important to have the best Android VPN, as you might be relying on it more than you think.

-Alongside providing safety on notoriously vulnerable public Wi-Fi networks, a VPN on Android can also give you access to geo-blocked streaming services like Netflix and your mobile banking abroad, help avoid location-based price targeting and stop Google tracking you.
+Alongside public Wi-Fi protection, a VPN on Android can also let you watch Netflix and access your mobile banking abroad, avoid location-based price targeting, and stop Google ads tracking you.
 There are plenty of compelling reasons to get one – the hardest part is working out which is the best Android VPN for you.

-The essential features of any VPN are speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
-It's a combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the best Android VPN on the market.
+The essential features of any VPN app are speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
+It's the combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the best Android VPN on the market.

 Amongst other features, the best Android VPNs will have a kill switch to protect you in the unlikely event that your connection fails, sparing you from the dangers of whatever network you might be using.
 You should also look out for split tunnelling, which separates the traffic of different apps.
 This lets you route some though the VPN while allowing others use your standard connection.

-While you'll find Express at the top of this guide, you'll find four more very worthy contenders that provide different experiences for different users.
+While you'll find Express at the top of this guide, we've pulled together four more very worthy contenders that provide different experiences for different users.
 All you need to do is keep scrolling – it's time to pick the right Android VPN for you and reclaim internet privacy.

 1. ExpressVPN – the very best Android VPN available